Angelos96gr/BR41N.IO_BCI_Hackathon2021/README.md

     * artifact correction and rejection using autoreject

 2. Feature extraction:
-    * proposed using PCA automatically extract features from epoched data
+    * proposed using PCA to automatically extract features from epoched data
     * extracted hand-crafted features in the time, frequency and complexity domain

 3. Classification:
-    * implemented 3 widely used classifiers such as Multilayer Perceptron (MLP), K-nearest neighbor (KNN) and Naive Bayes (NB)
+    * implemented 3 widely used classifiers such as Multilayer Perceptron (MLP), K-Nearest Neighbor (KNN) and Naive Bayes (NB)
     * hyperparamter tuning performed using 5-fold crossvalidation
     * obtain an average classification rate across multiple runs